Outputs:

 There are many internal and external factors behind the variation in number of ROC we receive each year, including:

-- public awareness about child abuse, and the potential signs of abuse or neglect.
+- public awareness about child abuse, and the potential signs of abuse or neglect

-- the actual rates of child abuse and domestic violence.
+- the actual rates of child abuse and domestic violence

-- the overall public sentiment about Oranga Tamariki.
+- the overall public sentiment about Oranga Tamariki

 - a practice change to the process that we assess a potential ROC.

-- Oranga Tamariki’s shift into a community-led approach with more focus on early prevention.
+- Oranga Tamariki’s shift into a community-led approach with more focus on early prevention

-- an increasing coordinated response across government agencies to child abuse.
+- an increasing coordinated response across government agencies to child abuse

-- changes in visibility of children due to changes in wider environment, such as COVID.
+- changes in visibility of children due to changes in wider environment, such as COVID

+Researchers should also note that, data extracted from our operational case management system records are subject to change as more information becomes available or lagged data entry occurs.
 As a result figures produced from this operational data may sometimes differ from official published results or reports to some degree as those were based on the time the data was extracted and collated.

 Parameters